One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Results and Calculations

-The dynamical structure factors $S(|Q|,\Delta E)$ of \vso \, collected at $3$~K with neutron wavelengths of $2$ and $3$~\AA~($E_i = 20.45,~9.09$~meV respectively) are shown in Figures \ref{fig:inelastic_neutron}(a) and (b).
-Magnetic scattering is clearly evident at low $|Q|$, dispersing from $|Q_0|\sim 1.05$~\AA$^{-1}$ and extending in energy up to around $10$~meV [Fig.~\ref{fig:inelastic_neutron}(a)], with a sharp peak at $\Delta E \sim 6$~meV.
-Weaker magnetic intensity is also observed near the elastic line around $|Q| \sim 0.6$ and $2$~\AA$^{-1}$.
+The dynamical structure factors $S(|Q|,\Delta E)$ of \vso \, collected at $3$~K with neutron wavelengths of $2$ and $3$~$\rm{\AA}$~($E_i = 20.45,~9.09$~meV respectively) are shown in Figures \ref{fig:inelastic_neutron}(a) and (b).
+Magnetic scattering is clearly evident at low $|Q|$, dispersing from $|Q_0|\sim 1.05$~$\rm{\AA} ^{-1}$.
 Overall, the spectrum is reminiscent of powder data from other one-dimensional systems, like KTi(SO$_4$)$_2$ \cite{Nilsen2015}, Sr$_3$CuPtO$_6$ \cite{Leiner2018} and KMoOP$_2$O$_7$ \cite{ KMoOP2O7}.
 The observed $|Q_0|$ is close to the double-(SO$_4$)$^{2-}$-bridged zig-zag chains that run along the $b$ axis [Fig.~\ref{fig:strucJs}] in agreement with the $ab$-initio calculations.

 To further confirm the hypothesis that the experimental data can be reproduced assuming one-dimensional zig-zag chains along $b$, we compare our experimental data to the total dynamical structure factor $S_{1d}(Q_y,\Delta E)$ for the 2- and 4-spinon continua calculated using the Bethe ansatz \cite{Caux2006}.
 To do this, the theoretical $S_{1d}(Q,\Delta E)$ is first recalculated due to the strong deviation of the chains from linearity and the resulting folding of the Brillouin zone.
 From the orthorhombic symmetry of the material, the folded $S(\mathbf{Q},\Delta E)$ is expressed as: